 If an employer wishes to ensure that its casual workforce vote counts, thought should be given to rostering employees to present for work on the day of the vote (or a voting day where multiple voting days are scheduled).
 This is the only approach which provides absolute certainty that an EA will not be invalidated at a later date.
 Advice should also be sought regarding how this approach interacts with postal/email votes or industrial instrument minimum engagement periods.

 Our expert team at ABLA are advising employers on a daily basis regarding enterprise bargaining and would be more than happy to assist with any queries in relation to these latest developments.
-Get in touch on 1300 565 846.
+Get in touch with our Workplace and Employment team.